-At NICHQ, improvement science is our “bread and butter.”
-We use quality improvement methods and tools in everything we do and are experts in how to continuously improve system performance.
+Improvement science is our stock and trade.
+We use quality improvement methods and tools in everything we do to enhance system performance.
 Read a little more below, or take a deeper diver on any of these topics: The Breakthrough Series, Driver Diagrams, Model for Improvement, PDSA Cycles and Run Charts.

 The Model for Improvement

 The Model for Improvement is at the heart of our approach.
 This robust improvement framework was developed by Associates in Process Improvement and has been used successfully by hundreds of healthcare organizations to improve healthcare processes and outcomes.
 The model consists of two cornerstone steps: (1) answering three fundamental questions and (2) testing changes through Plan-Do-Study-Act (PDSA) cycles.